 This part of the coast is often confused with the (more famous!)
 White Cliffs of Dover located in Kent.
 However, having visited the White Cliffs of Dover and Beachy Head several times, I don’t think I could pick a favourite!

 These are not the only places you can find white cliffs in England.
 They can be found in several other locations including also Flamborough in Yorkshire (where you can even see puffins in the summer!) and along the Jurassic Coast in Dorset!

-YOU MAY ALSO ENJOY: Everything You Need to Know About the White Cliffs of London
+YOU MAY ALSO ENJOY: Everything You Need to Know About the White Cliffs of Dover

 When to Visit Beachy Head